pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/documentary-production-overview.md

 ---

 I would argue that in interview based productions paper-editing is where the magic happens.
-Some  practitioners who skip this step might argue it's in the editing, or the interview etc..
+Some  practitioners who skip this step might argue it's in the editing, or the interviewing etc..
 I'd leave it for you to decide and tell me what you think after you have tried it for yourself by the end of the book.